bnb-chain/zkbnb/docs/protocol.md

 ##### Commit block

 Submit committed block data.
 Only active validator can make it.
-Onchain operations will be checked on contract and fulfilled on block verification.
+On-chain operations will be checked on contract and fulfilled on block verification.

 ```js
 struct StoredBlockInfo {